HumanCellAtlas/dcp-community/rfcs/text/0000-tech-planning-process.md

 ### What is a Technical Objective?

-A Techincal Objective is a body of work for the DCP, usually cross-cutting, related to:
+A Technical Objective is a body of work for the DCP, usually cross-cutting, related to:

 1) Scalability and Performance
 2) Reduction of code debt to improve reliability